 Reports & Evaluation: Grant recipients will be asked to submit a final report and an expense record in a timely manner, no later than August 15th.
 Reports will become part of the Foundation’s resource files.

-The Northampton Education Foundation board of directors may award grants, at its discretion, to educators at a time when such grants would allow them to take advantage of opportunities that arise unexpectedly.
+The Northampton Education Foundation board of directors may, at its discretion, award grants outside the regular grant cycle in order to allow educators to take advantage of opportunities that arise unexpectedly.
 The maximum grant under this program is $1,500.
-For more information, contact Michael Gorra: firstname.lastname@example.org.
+For more information, contact Sam Hopper or Jennifer Sanders-James (see emails below.)